ngocmy128/database-design-for-library-system/README.md

 3. Teamwork & Collaboration: developed effective communication and coordination with teammates by dividing tasks, sharing ideas, and collective problem-solving to achieve project milestones.

 ### 📊 View Project Results in above Respository:
-1. - **`database-conceptual-model.pdf/`**: This file includes the conceptual ER diagram/model, offering a high-level view of the system's entities and their relationships.
+1. **`database-conceptual-model.pdf`**: This file includes the conceptual ER diagram/model, offering a high-level view of the system's entities and their relationships.
 It serves as the foundational blueprint for the database, clearly outlining key components such as resources, members, loans, and reservations.
-2. - **`database-relational-schema.pdf/`**: This document contains the relational schema derived from the ER diagram, detailing the specific tables, attributes, and relationships.
+2. **`database-relational-schema.pdf`**: This document contains the relational schema derived from the ER diagram, detailing the specific tables, attributes, and relationships.
 It illustrates how the entities from the conceptual model have been translated into a structured relational format, ensuring the database's integrity
-3. - **`database-queries.sql/`**: This file includes all SQL queries, including those used for setting up the database on Oracle Live SQL and for data retrieval for users (e.g., checking resource availability, overdue loans, active reservations...).
+3. **`database-queries.sql`**: This file includes all SQL queries, including those used for setting up the database on Oracle Live SQL and for data retrieval for users (e.g., checking resource availability, overdue loans, active reservations...).